-In this exercise you are a business analyst for a consortium of colleges that wants to run a marketing campaign in states with high-value colleges.
+In this exercise, you are a business analyst for a consortium of colleges that wants to run a marketing campaign in states with high-value colleges.
 You've found data from the United States Department of Education that you think you can use for your campaign.
-You will use Insights for ArcGIS to explore and start asking questions about your data.
+You will use ArcGIS Insights to explore and start asking questions about your data.
 In 30 minutes or less, you will do the following:

-- · Add data to your portal so it can be used in Insights. - · Launch Insights and sign in to your account. - · Create a new workbook and add data from your content. - Learn about some of the important buttons in your workbook. - · Create maps, charts, and tables to help you understand your data. - · Interact with cards, including zooming and panning and making selections. - Note: To complete this exercise, your account must have the following specifications: - · Level 2 user account - · Publisher or Administrator role, or equivalent custom role - · Insights license
+- · Add data to Insights. - Start Insights and sign in to your account. - · Create a new workbook and add data from your content. - · Learn about some of the important buttons in your workbook. - Create maps, charts, and tables to help you understand your data. - · Interact with cards, including zooming and panning and making selections. - Note: To complete this exercise, your account must have the following specifications: - · Creator, GIS Professional, or Insights Analyst user type - · Publisher or Administrator role, or equivalent custom role - Insights license (not required with an Insights Analyst user type)